Mushfiq-alt/chef-recipe-server/README.md

-# Chef Recipe Server
+# KitKitchen Server

 This repository contains the server-side code for the Chef Recipe application.

 ## Description

-The Chef Recipe Server handles API requests for chef details and popular food data.
+The KitKitchen handles API requests for chef details and popular food data.

 ## Installation